 Opportunity 5/5 | Expensive 2/5 | Quickness 5/5 | How long to wear off 1/5

 Many roofing business owners got their start pounding the pavement – they recognized that although uncomfortable sometimes, there is insane amounts of opportunity just getting out and having conversations with people that have been affected by storms.
-Once you get the rush of selling someone face to face, and realize that the money is literally falling from the sky – you may get addicted to it.
-The only harsh reality here is that there isn’t always a storm – so that means the general need for roofing services is usually spread more far and wide then just canvassing a specific city.
+Once you get the rush of selling someone face to face and realize that the money is literally falling from the sky – you may get addicted to it.
+The only harsh reality here is that there isn’t always a storm – so that means the general need for roofing services is usually spread farther and wide than just canvassing a specific city.

-Door knocking is a massive an undeniable opportunity in the arsenal of roofing companies to get more leads (and close more deals), but it most definitely should not be the only one.
+Door knocking is a massive and undeniable opportunity in the arsenal of roofing companies to get more leads (and close more deals), but it most definitely should not be the only one.